-AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+AL (Action Level): The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

 LRAA (Locational Running Annual Average): The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.
-Amount Detected values for TTHMs and HAAs are reported as LRAAs.
+Amount Detected values for TTHMs and HAAs are reported as the highest LRAAs.